 Clogs

-This is what happens whenever you flush down something other than toilet paper down your toilet.
+This happens whenever you flush something other than toilet paper down your toilet.
 Things like napkins, paper towels, and other tough tissues will most certainly lead to a clog to where your pipes back up or even break.
 This goes for sinks and garbage disposals, too.
 Never pour grease or shove large items down the disposal.

 Structural Defects